 After a slip and fall accident, it is crucial to have your injuries checked out by a healthcare provider.
 If your injuries are severe, you may have to be transported immediately to the nearest emergency room by ambulance.
 You should fill out an accident report to present to your insurance and your slip and fall lawyer.
 Don’t accept blame.

 If there are witnesses, get their contact information and testimonies, you may have to call upon them at a later date.
 Keep the clothes and shoes you were wearing that day and maintain a file with all documents related to your case.
 Then, meet with your RileyCate, LLC slip and fall attorney in Indianapolis to discuss your case and start the legal process to seek the justice you deserve.
 We work on a contingency basis, so there will be no out-of-pocket costs to you.
-Call us today to get started.
+Call our personal injury attorneys in Indianapolis today to get started.